Scholarships

 I. Foundation Scholarships

-Criteria: Based on financial need, enrolled in 12 hours a semester and maintain a 3.0 gpa
+Criteria: Based on financial need, enrolled in 12 hours a semester and maintain a 3.0 GPA

 Amount: varies